Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 1. Simple Boxes

 Making a box is the perfect project for a child that has never worked with wood before.
-The adults can cut the wood to size, and then the children can carefully glue it together to form a box.
+The adults can cut the wood to size, and then the children can carefully glue the pieces together to form a box.
 Then, simply put on some hinges and the wood that will be used for the lid.

 This simple woodworking project for kids can be completed in an hour or two, making it the perfect choice for busy moms and dads that have limited family time.